Skip to main content

 • Analytics – allow viewing dashboards and reports

-💡 Note: Both License Type and Module Permissions can be configured under Settings → Users, and only the System Administrator has access to do so.
+💡 Note: Both License Type and Module Permissions can be configured under Settings → Users, and only the Administrator has access to do so.

 Tips